William Kidd: Mythology and legend

-According to local lore, a massive boulder known as Kidd's Rock on the waterfront of Kingsland Point Park in the village of Sleepy Hollow, New York, was a clandestine meeting place for Frederick Philipse, the extremely wealthy lord of Philipsburg Manor, and Captain Kidd, who was allegedly a business associate of Philipse.
+As local lore has it, the massive boulder known as Kidd's Rock near the Philipsburg Manor House (in what is now Kingsland Point Park in Sleepy Hollow, New York) was a clandestine meeting place for Frederick Philipse, the extremely wealthy lord of Philipsburg Manor, and Captain Kidd, who was allegedly a business associate of Philipse.
+According to Westchester County historian Stephen Jenkins, Philipse was one of the backers of Captain Kidd, and Lord Bellomont once remarked: "If the coffers of Frederick Philipse were searched, Captain Kidd's missing treasures could easily be found."

 Quedagh Merchant found

 For years, people and treasure hunters tried to locate the Quedagh Merchant.
 It was reported on 13 December 2007 that "wreckage of a pirate ship abandoned by Captain Kidd in the 17th century has been found by divers in shallow waters off the Dominican Republic".
 The waters in which the ship was found were less than ten feet deep and were only 70 ft off Catalina Island, just to the south of La Romana on the Dominican coast.
 The ship is believed to be "the remains of the Quedagh Merchant".
 Charles Beeker, the director of Academic Diving and Underwater Science Programs in Indiana University (Bloomington)'s School of Health, Physical Education, and Recreation, was one of the experts leading the Indiana University diving team.
 He said that it was "remarkable that the wreck has remained undiscovered all these years given its location", and that the ship had been the subject of so many prior failed searches.
 Captain Kidd's cannon, an artefact from the shipwreck, was added to a permanent exhibit at The Children's Museum of Indianapolis in 2011.